t3-oss/create-t3-app/cli/template/base/README.md

 - [TailwindCSS](https://tailwindcss.com)
 - [tRPC](https://trpc.io)

+We also [roll our own docs](https://beta.create.t3.gg) with some summary information and links to the respective documentation.

 Also checkout these awesome tutorials on `create-t3-app`.

 - [Build a Blog With the T3 Stack - tRPC, TypeScript, Next.js, Prisma & Zod](https://www.youtube.com/watch?v=syEWlxVFUrY)